vatlab/blog/content/post/sos-notebook.md

 ### Summary

-SoS Notebook was started as a Jupyter kernel for the SoS workflow engine but evolved to a multi-language notebook to provide users a comprehensive environment for interactive data analysis using multiple languages.
+SoS Notebook was started as a Jupyter kernel for the SoS workflow engine but evolved to a multi-language notebook to provide users with a comprehensive environment for interactive data analysis using multiple languages.
 This post lists several of its key features and there are more interesting magics such as